Jiayun-Dong/Covid19-viz/README.md

 * `[0330] Visualizing-Covid-19-Data.pdf` is an earlier version.
 * `Visualizing-Covid-19-Data.Rmd` contains the code to generate the analysis.

-I also summarize the key take-away below (coming soon!).
+I also summarize the key take-away below (Coming soon!
+Please refer to the full version for now.).
 Please let me know your comments and suggestions.